How Medication Doses Are Adjusted

 What if Side Effects Are Problematic?

 Sometimes a dose increase causes side effects that are difficult to manage.
-Persistent nausea, severe constipation, or other issues might mean we need to either hold at the current dose longer, increase more slowly, or even step back to a lower dose temporarily.
+Persistent nausea, severe constipation, or other issues might mean a provider holds at the current dose longer, increases more slowly, or even steps back to a lower dose temporarily.

 Ongoing Adjustments Beyond Titration

-The titration phase typically lasts 4-8 weeks, depending on your progression.
-Once you’ve reached your optimal dose, that doesn’t mean your dose never changes again.
-Your provider will monitor your results at each check-in visit.
+The titration phase typically lasts 4-8 weeks, depending on progression.
+Once an optimal dose is reached, that doesn’t mean the dose never changes again.
+An independent licensed provider will monitor results at each follow-up visit.

-If you plateau for several weeks and your provider thinks a higher dose might help restart progress, they may recommend an increase.
-Conversely, if you’re experiencing bothersome side effects that aren’t improving, your provider might suggest a lower dose.
-This is why ongoing communication with your provider is essential—they can make adjustments based on your individual trajectory.
+If you plateau for several weeks and an independent licensed provider thinks a higher dose might help restart progress, they may recommend an increase.
+Conversely, if you’re experiencing bothersome side effects that aren’t improving, an independent licensed provider might suggest a lower dose.
+This is why ongoing communication with an independent licensed provider is essential—they can make adjustments based on your individual trajectory.

 Your Role in the Process

-This partnership between you and your healthcare provider—sharing information, making adjustments together, and prioritizing both safety and results—is what makes personalized medicine work.
+This partnership between a person and their healthcare provider—sharing information, making adjustments together, and prioritizing both safety and results—is what makes personalized medicine work.

-Questions about how dosing works for your specific situation?
-Explore our program details, check our FAQ, or reach out to our team.
-For more information about how we support patients throughout their journey, review our documentation.
+Questions about how dosing works for a specific situation?
+Explore GLP-1/GLP-3 medication details, check our FAQ, or find an independent licensed provider.
+For more educational background, review our documentation.

 Results vary.
 Eligibility determined by a licensed provider.